-Primary outcome: Take-up of an offer to renew subscription
+Primary outcome: Take-up of an offer to renew or sign-up for a news subscription

-• At the end of the experiment, we will offer participants in both the control and treatments group an offer to renew their subscription to keep access to the content from the newspapers.

-• We will measure differential take-up between treatment and control groups as a measure of the "willingness to continue subscribing."
+- At the end of the experiment, we will offer participants in both the control and treatments group an offer to renew or sign-up for their subscription to keep access to the content from the newspapers. - We will measure differential take-up between treatment and control groups as a measure of the "willingness to continue subscribing." - Due to constraints, we will simply state the actual offer the newspapers are making in their websites.